mrk-its/homeassistant-blitzortung/README.md

 # Features
 - distance and azimuth sensors of ligtning strikes nearby
-- counter of lightning strikes nearby
+- counter of lightning strikes
+- emits geo_location events for ligtning strikes (visible on the map)
 - data is realtime, with average delay of few seconds

 # Manual installation